axelson/dep_viz/DEVELOPMENT.md

 - [x] Deploy to a server

 Maybe:
+- [ ] Intro animation: Start all files in a regular grid, then add the relations and start the force layout
 - [ ] Have a setting to not highlight runtime dependencies?
 - [ ] Create a "score" for the repository or the file
   - Based on the number of files that cause the top files to get recompiled